BenTowali/bentowali-site/content/posts/energy-drink-tierlist.md

 24. Monster Ultra Zero - Whenever I want an energy drink and don't really care which one I choose this, it's a very strong citrus flavour but so refreshing 7.8/10
 25. Monster Mango Loco - It's a very crispy (carbonated) mango flavour 7.7/10
 26. Monster Original - Out of all the "original" named flavours this one is the best 7.4/10
+27. Kong Strong Tropical - It tastes like cotton candy concentrated water 7.3/10
-27. Red Bull Curuba-Elderflower - It's like a green jelly or also similar to ultra paradise 7.2/10
+28. Red Bull Curuba-Elderflower - It's like a green jelly or also similar to ultra paradise 7.2/10
-28. Monster Reserve White Pineapple - Pineapple flavour, nothing much more to say 7.2/10
+29. Monster Reserve White Pineapple - Pineapple flavour, nothing much more to say 7.2/10
-29. Monster Mule - For a monster "based on" ginger it hardly has a ginger flavour, but does have the ginger feel 7.2/10
+30. Monster Mule - For a monster "based on" ginger it hardly has a ginger flavour, but does have the ginger feel 7.2/10
-30. Nocco Limon del Sol - It's a knock off of Monster Aussie Lemonade and sprite 7.1/10
+31. Nocco Limon del Sol - It's a knock off of Monster Aussie Lemonade and sprite 7.1/10
-31. Red Bull Green - It's a flowery butter flavour 6.8/10
+32. Red Bull Green - It's a flowery butter flavour 6.8/10
-32. Nocco Golden Era - It's like an acidic yellow apple flavour 6.3/10
+33. Nocco Golden Era - It's like an acidic yellow apple flavour 6.3/10
-33. Hustler Original - It's kinda like og monster but cheaper 6.1/10
+34. Hustler Original - It's kinda like og monster but cheaper 6.1/10
-34. Red Bull Original - The "Original" taste but less strong 6.0/10
+35. Red Bull Original - The "Original" taste but less strong 6.0/10
-35. Nocco Blood Orange - It's a orange sesame seed flavour 6.0/10
+36. Nocco Blood Orange - It's a orange sesame seed flavour 6.0/10
-36. Red Bull Peach - It's an inoffensive peach flavour 5.8/10
+37. Red Bull Peach - It's an inoffensive peach flavour 5.8/10
-37. Zet Original - It's the original flavour but weird 5.7/10
+38. Zet Original - It's the original flavour but weird 5.7/10
-38. Red Bull Blue - They definitely changed it, this used to be my favourite red bull but now it tastes nothing like blueberry 5.7/10
+39. Red Bull Blue - They definitely changed it, this used to be my favourite red bull but now it tastes nothing like blueberry 5.7/10
-39. Monster M3 - It's just original Monster but way more concentrated 5.4/10
+40. Monster M3 - It's just original Monster but way more concentrated 5.4/10
-40. Monster Ultra Watermelon - Its a very fizzy sour watermelon ramune 5.2/10
+41. Monster Ultra Watermelon - Its a very fizzy sour watermelon ramune 5.2/10
+42. Kong Strong Colossus - inoffensive original flavour 5.2/10
-41. Monster Reserve Orange Dreamsicle - It tastes like a pastry we have called kreemisai 5.2/10
+43. Monster Reserve Orange Dreamsicle - It tastes like a pastry we have called kreemisai 5.2/10
-42. Krating Daeng - It's the juice version of the original taste 5.2/10
+44. Krating Daeng - It's the juice version of the original taste 5.2/10
-43. Uplifter Sparkling Pineapple - It's a very weak pineapple flavour with the only flavour being acid 5.1/10
+45. Uplifter Sparkling Pineapple - It's a very weak pineapple flavour with the only flavour being acid 5.1/10
-44. Starter Original - Just a generic original taste 5.0/10
+46. Starter Original - Just a generic original taste 5.0/10
-45. Starter Original Zero Sugar - Just starter but less flavourful, at least its zero sugar 5.0/10
+47. Starter Original Zero Sugar - Just starter but less flavourful, at least its zero sugar 5.0/10
-46. Nocco Cola - It's just sparkling water with cola flavouring added to it 5.0/10
+48. Nocco Cola - It's just sparkling water with cola flavouring added to it 5.0/10
-47. Red Bull Yellow - It's like rasbperry + mango but there's something off about it 4.9/10
+49. Red Bull Yellow - It's like rasbperry + mango but there's something off about it 4.9/10
-48. Red Bull Mixed Fruit - It's like a weird pear 4.9/10
+50. Red Bull Mixed Fruit - It's like a weird pear 4.9/10
-49. Monster Rehab Tea + Lemonade - It's kinda like lemon ice tea, but it's not very good 4.8/10
+51. Monster Rehab Tea + Lemonade - It's kinda like lemon ice tea, but it's not very good 4.8/10
-50. Nocco Grand Sour - It's like a meh sour flavour 4.8/10
+52. Nocco Grand Sour - It's like a meh sour flavour 4.8/10
-51. Red Bull Passionfruit - What.
+53. Red Bull Passionfruit - What.
 4.7/10
-52. Nocco Juicy Melba - It tastes like a vanilla flavoured car battery 4.7/10
+54. Nocco Juicy Melba - It tastes like a vanilla flavoured car battery 4.7/10
-53. Nocco Berruba - It's exactly like what an apple chupa chups would taste like 4.6/10
+55. Nocco Berruba - It's exactly like what an apple chupa chups would taste like 4.6/10
-54. Red Bull Wildflower & Pink Grapefruit - It's just a shittier Red Bull Green 4.5/10
+56. Red Bull Wildflower & Pink Grapefruit - It's just a shittier Red Bull Green 4.5/10
-55. Nocco Ramonade - It's like a really sour apple soda 4.4/10
+57. Nocco Ramonade - It's like a really sour apple soda 4.4/10
-56. Nocco Sunny Soda - It doesn't taste like cola at all 4.4/10
+58. Nocco Sunny Soda - It doesn't taste like cola at all 4.4/10
-57. Black Cat Original - Another "Original" tasting drink 4.3/10
+59. Black Cat Original - Another "Original" tasting drink 4.3/10
-58. Dynamit Magic Tingle - I think it's trying to be blackcurrant but it fails so miserably and instead tastes like rubber, I've also always had the sentiment that there aren't bad energy drink flavours but this changes my mind 3.0/10
+60. Dynamit Magic Tingle - I think it's trying to be blackcurrant but it fails so miserably and instead tastes like rubber, I've also always had the sentiment that there aren't bad energy drink flavours but this changes my mind 3.0/10